ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_cervicalcancer/cervical_cancer_concept_model.rst

 4.1 Simulation scenarios
 ------------------------
-**Baseline:** project existing level of HPV vaccination for women aged 15 to 44 and cervical cancer screening for women aged 25 to 64, where:
+**Baseline:** by 2040, project existing level of cervical cancer screening for women aged 21 to 65; linear ramp up HPV vaccination to cover 90% of the women aged 15 to 45 in 2030, then stay 90% in 2031-2040.
+Where:
  - Women without HPV infection are provided with cytology every three years
  - Women with HPV infection are provided cytology every year

-**Alternative scenario:** by 2040, linear ramp up both HPV vaccination to cover 90% of the women aged 15 to 44 in 2021-2025 and cervical cancer screening to cover 70% of women aged 25 to 64 in 2021-2030, where:
+**Alternative scenario:** by 2040, project existing level of HPV vaccination for women aged 15 to 45; linear ramp up cervical cancer screening to cover 70% of the women aged 21 to 65 in 2030, then stay 70% in 2031-2040.
+Where:
  - Women without HPV infection are provided with cytology every three years
  - Women with HPV infection are provided cytology every year